bdavis12302/2020-2016-Summer-Olympic-Data/README.md

 Questions we want to answer: <br>
 1. What is the average age of an Olympic athlete in 2016?
 2020?
 Compare.
    - Are there events that tend to have older compeditors?
-Meaning, is the mean age of athletes competing an a specific event greater than 30?
+Meaning, is the mean age of athletes competing in a specific event greater than 30?
 2. Who are the 5 oldest athletes and who are the 5 youngest athletes in 2020?
    - What country are they from?
    - What sport do they compete in?
 What is the age distribution of their sport in 2020?